Carl Leavitt Hubbs: California

 In addition to his position as conservator, Hubbs was the first director of the Institute for Fisheries Research in the Department of Conservation of Michigan (1930–1935).
 In this role, he conducted research on the diverse inventory of regional fauna, mortality, water pollution, growth and predation.
 During his stay at the University of Michigan, Hubbs issued more than 300 publications, almost entirely devoted to fish.
 His studies were not confined to the United States because he also studied a large collection of fish from Japan.

-From 1944 to 1969, Hubbs taught biology at the Scripps Institution of Oceanography at the University of California San Diego in La Jolla, where he replaced Francis Bertody Sumner.
+From 1944 to 1969, Hubbs taught biology at the Scripps Institution of Oceanography at the University of California San Diego in La Jolla, where he replaced Francis Sumner.
 From 1969 to 1979 he served as professor emeritus.
 He accepted the post for the new research opportunities it opened.
 Still, the position offered a lower salary and the rules prevented him from hiring his wife.

-The restrictions of World War II forced the Scripps Institution to rent his research boat to the army, significantly restricting his research opportunities.
+The restrictions of World War 2 forced the Scripps Institution to rent his research boat to the army, significantly restricting his research opportunities.
 During the summer of 1946, Errol Flynn, son of a marine biologist, offered Hubbs to accompany him during a cruise aboard his yacht, the Zaca.
 The results weren't great but Hubbs discovered high levels of endemism of species of Guadeloupe.

 In the years following the war, Hubbs began doing research in the field of commercial and recreational fishing.
 He observed changes in population patterns depending on the fluctuation in temperatures in the Pacific Ocean.
 He began studies of ancient climates through such tools as dating mollusk shells.
 His research led to the founding of a laboratory in 1957 to provide dating for archaeological and geological samples.
 He bequeathed his collection to San Diego's Archaeological Museum of Man in 1973.